jackwilliambell/SquidSpace.js/docs/squidspace-tools.md

 For any tools that process an input file, the following rules apply:

-1. In most cases a separate 'config' module.json file provides the default configuraton used by the command
+1. In most cases a separate 'config' module.json file provides the default configuration used by the command

-2. When the command is processing a file containing it's own configuraton, the local configuraton can override any values in the default configuration
+2. When the command is processing a file containing it's own configuration, the local configuration  can override any values in the default configuration

 3. If a default configuration is not specified and the working directory contains a file named 'world.module.json', that file is automatically used for the default configuration
    - IMPORTANT!
 If you do not want to use the world file for the default, make certain to specify a different configuration file.

-The configuration values themselves are detailed in the [SquidSpace.js Module Files Specification](squidspace-modulefiles.md).
+The configuration values themselves are detailed in the [SquidSpace.js Module Files R](squidspace-modulefiles.md).

 ### generate Command

 The SquidSpace.js 'generate' command reads in a 'module' file containing JSON data meeting the Module File Specification and using the SquidSpace.js Module File extensions.
 Then, with that data, it generates a Javascript module containing the everything specified in the module file, including external data files 'packed' into the Javascript module.
-See also the [SquidSpace.js Module Files Specification](squidspace-modulefiles.md).

 TODO: More detail with examples.